abdualrhman/CSM-assignment-/getting-started.md

 # 2. Installing FsLexYacc

-Again, there are several options for installing the parser generator FsLexYacc (see https://www.nuget.org/packages/FsLexYacc/).
-A simple option is to use Homebrew by typing the following commands in the terminal:
+There are several options for installing the lexer andparser generator [FsLexYacc](http://fsprojects.github.io/FsLexYacc/).
+See https://www.nuget.org/packages/FsLexYacc/ for a list of such options.
+You can also use the terminal by first installing the package manager `nuget` via Homebrew:

 ```
 brew install nuget
 ```

-This will install the package manager `nuget`

-And then you can install the `fxlex` and `fxyacc` and libraries to current folder by entering the following command in the terminal:
+and then installing the FsLexYacc in your current folder by entering the following command in the terminal:

 ```
 nuget install FsLexYacc
 ```

 ## 3. Using the parser generator

 The following instructions assume that:
 - fslex.exe and fsyacc.exe are available under the folder "FsLexYacc.7.0.6/build/" where you have the lexer and parser files
 - mono is needed to execute ".exe" executables (if under Windows, then remove "mono")
-- the lexer file is Hello.fsl
+- the lexer file is Hello.fsl and it is in the current folder
-- the parser file is Hello.fsp
+- the parser file is Hello.fsp and it is in the current folder

 ### Generating the Lexer:
 Execute this command in the shell: